veithen/veithen.github.io/_posts/2012-12-13-retrieving-custom-user-attributes-from.md

  - LDAP
 blogger: /2012/12/retrieving-custom-user-attributes-from.html
 disqus: true
+description: >
+ WebSphere can be configured to use LDAP as authentication mechanism.
+The implementation is fairly complete and has support for SSL, connection reuse, multiple LDAP servers with failover as well as mapping of client certificates to LDAP users.
+However, in many use cases applications also need access to additional LDAP attributes (such as the email address or employee ID of the authenticated user).
 ---

 WebSphere can be configured to use LDAP as authentication mechanism.
 The implementation is fairly